ART & SCIENCE EDUCATION

 Based on my Geoscientist article (click the image to view), I ran two online workshops (in partnership with the Geologists' Association) for geologists to expand upon the exercises in my article and to teach field sketching skills in a constructive and friendly environment.

-This workshop is likely to be repeated in the future, and is available for local geological societies or groups - please feel free to contact me.
+This workshop is to be repeated in Summer 2021 as a field class, and is available for local geological societies or groups - please feel free to contact me.

 CARBON ON CARBON - IN PARTNERSHIP WITH THE GEOLOGICAL SOCIETY